 Here’s a few tips to help you make your first gift bag

 Print the template onto 8 1/2 by 11 inch card stock using your computer printer.
-If you don’t have any card stock you can print the pattern on regular paper and then trace the template onto a piece of cardboard, a shoe box lid, or the side of box.
+If you don’t have any card stock you can print the pattern on regular paper and then trace the template onto a piece of cardboard, a shoe box lid, or the side of a cereal box.
 You’ll want a firm template so that it is easy to trace around.

 Use a ruler to help you mark the straight lines for the template before you cut them, if you are starting with a paper pattern.